Yervana Explorer, Chris, shares his experience of canyoning in West Vancouver's exhilarating waterfalls with Local, FX Gagnon.

 Hike Sooke’s Coastal Trails

 Experience the West Coast wilderness in East Sooke- a premier hiking destination!
 Hike part of the West Coast Trail, along the windswept rocky shore and into a lush green rainforest.
-Head out with Yervana Local, Kristyn to discover hidden gems along this stunning trail, and take in the spectacular views of the Olympic Mountains while you enjoy a picnic.
-If you’re visiting during her favourite cafe’s opening hours, you may even get to sample one of the best ice cream sandwiches on around!
+Discover hidden gems along this stunning trail, and take in the spectacular views of the Olympic Mountains while you enjoy a picnic filled with local produce.

 Go Rock Climbing

 If you’re looking for unique things to do in Victoria that will allow you to explore the surrounding landscape, this is the adventure for you!
 Whether you have never climbed before or you’re an advanced climber looking for a local guide to show you around, a rock climbing adventure in Victoria will not disappoint.
 Yervana Local Aaron can create tailored Adventures, and to make your trip as smooth as possible, he’ll also provide climbing equipment suitable for the Adventure.
-Find a climbing course or guided Adventure suited to you!
+Find a climbing course or guided Adventure suited to you by reaching out to Aaron directly.

 Brew Your Own Tea in The Trees